 CLUB RUN ETIQUETTE

-The Sunday Run is a social event not a race.
+The Club Run is a social event not a race.
 Obey the rules of the road and maintain a civil approach to the public including drivers.
 Each rider of the group is individually responsible for his/her own safety but the ride will be safer and more enjoyable if the actions of other riders can be more easily predicted, for this reason our club has a riding etiquette.
 All regular riders on our club runs should be aware of this code of conduct and help “newbies” by informing them and showing them the ropes.

 RULES OF THE ROAD